 The DDU-2000 Series AED should be placed in a readily accessible location in an orientation where the Active Status Indicator (ASI) next to the ON/OFF button can be easily seen and heard.
 In general, the unit should be stored in clean, dry and moderate temperature conditions.
-Make sure that the environmental conditions of the storage location are within the ranges detailed in the "Environmental" section in Chapter 11 of this manual.
+Make sure that the environmental conditions of the storage location are within the ranges detailed in Section 11.1.6, "Environmental."